AppliedCognito/flutter-app-template/README.md

 ### 💬 Need Help?

-Feel free to open an issue or contact the maintainer.
+Open an issue or contact the maintainer.